 The guidelines have been revised following evaluation of the existing assault guidelines, which were the first ever issued by the Sentencing Council, and to reflect the stepped approach introduced in more recent Council guidelines.
 They apply to adult offenders.

-Details of the revisions made to the guidelines and the Council’s reasons for making them, are set out in the consultation response document also being published today.
+Details of the revisions made to the guidelines and the Council’s reasons for making them, are set out in the consultation response document (external link, opens in a new tab) also being published today.

 The revisions include:

-- New guidance for sentencing aggravated offences of common assault on emergency workers to reflect changes in legislation.
+- New guidance for sentencing aggravated offences of common assault on emergency workers to reflect changes in legislation (external link, opens in a new tab).
 This has been aligned with the ‘uplift’ approach used for racially and religiously aggravated offences

 - Revised guideline for attempted murder, with a new sentence range of up to 40 years to make sure sentences reflect the gravity of the most serious offences